 Possibly.
-Delaware’s reciprocity agreements vary, depending on whether or not your out-of-state license requires you to meet standards substantially similar to Delaware's electrician licensing standards.
+Delaware’s reciprocity agreements vary, depending on whether your out-of-state license requires you to meet substantially similar standards.

 For example, the state of Delaware finds Michigan and Wyoming maintain standards similar to its own, but Arkansas, Colorado, Washington, the District of Columbia, Florida, Georgia, Maine, Maryland, Massachusetts, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Texas, Vermont, Virginia, and West Virginia DO NOT uphold substantially similar standards.
 All other state licenses must be examined by the Board of Electrical Examiners for consideration.

 National Electrician Certifications

 While optional, national certifications can help you demonstrate your proficiency in certain aspects of the electrical trade to potential employers and clients, which often translates into more job opportunities and higher pay.